Godson199/Amdari_assessment/README.md

 # Amdari_assessment

-The model is stored as a pickel file with the name rf_fraud_detection_pipeline.pkl I used FastAPI for the deployment even though I can also work with strealit
+The model is stored as a pickel file with the name rf_fraud_detection_pipeline.pkl.
+I used FastAPI for the deployment even though I can also work with strealit

 Set up